- Where Should I Let My Customers Use the Open Pricing Functionality?

 - How do I design the ‘Name Your Price’ Input Section for my Product Pages?

-- Open Pricing Settings (Global)
+- Product Open Pricing > Global Settings

-- Open Pricing for Product Bundles
+- Product Open Pricing > Product Bundles

 - WooCommerce Product Open Pricing Setting for each Product in the Shop

 Now get started with “Open Pricing” in no time.
-This module lets you add a customized input section where your buyers can tell the price they would like to offer for a product.
+This plugin lets you add a customized input section where your buyers can tell the price they would like to offer for a product.
 The main features include:

 - Let the customer place an order at his price (within the min-max range);